mistval/yozakura/docs/docs/api-setup.md

 ## Local Image Model

-You can also use KoboldCpp to run a local image model on your machine, but anything else that exposes an AUTOMATIC1111-shape API will also work (and you might get better performance and lower VRAM usage with [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), at the cost of a bit more setup pain).
+Since we're already using KoboldCpp to run the text model, we can use it for the image model too.
+But as before, anything that exposes an AUTOMATIC1111-shape API will also work.
+KoboldCpp is pretty easy and convenient but you might get better performance and lower VRAM usage with [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) or others.

 For an image model, [WAI Illustrious SDXL](https://civitai.red/models/827184/wai-illustrious-sdxl) is a good baseline model for manga/anime style images that follows prompts well.

 In KoboldCpp, go to the Image Gen tab and browse to your model under `Image Gen. Model`.
 If you intend to use LoRAs, enable the "Runtime LoRAs" checkbox, and browse to your LoRA folder next to `LoRA Dir`.
+Consider enabling `Compress Weights` if you need a small memory footprint

 Click launch, then you can start Yozakura and you're good to go.
 When the initial setup popup appears, the `Image Generation Setup` section will already have the correct values for KoboldCpp, so you don't need to change anything there.